DeHess/simap-soapgrabber/README.md

 As of June 2024 The Simap API has been updated.
-This code wwill not work anymore-
+This code will not work anymore-